Selfies may distort images by up to 30 percent, according to new research from Rutgers University New Jersey Medical School.

 Dr. Gregory W. Chernoff, F.R.C.S, is not surprised by the impact of selfies on plastic surgery.

-Chernoff is a triple-board-certified facial, plastic and reconstructive surgeon practicing in Santa Rosa, California, and Indianapolis.
+Chernoff is a triple-board-certified facial, plastic and reconstructive surgeon practicing in Indianapolis, Indiana.

 “If you’re not happy with a feature of your face and you take pictures of yourself and that feature repeatedly, you’re going to dwell on that feature.
 If that feature is distorted by the angle or proximity of your camera or smartphone, you’re going to focus on that feature and feel negative about it,” Chernoff said.